DB1111d/aws-analytics-monitor/README.md

 > **⚠️ Cognito MAU tracking requires a paid Cognito feature.**
 > The CloudWatch `SignInSuccesses` metric is only published when **Advanced Security Features** are enabled on your User Pool — this is a paid Cognito add-on and is **not available on the free tier**.
 If you are on the free tier, the Cognito panel in the AWS Usage dashboard will always show 0 MAU.
 This is a Cognito limitation, not a bug in AWS Analytics Monitor.
->
-> If you need MAU tracking without paying for Advanced Security, consider logging sign-in events yourself using a [Cognito Post Authentication Lambda trigger](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-lambda-post-authentication.html) and writing them to DynamoDB.

-The usage dashboard auto-discovers your Lambda functions, DynamoDB tables, S3 buckets, and CloudFront distributions — no manual configuration needed beyond the Cognito pool ID.
+> The usage dashboard auto-discovers your Lambda functions, DynamoDB tables, S3 buckets, and CloudFront distributions — no manual configuration needed beyond the Cognito pool ID.

 ---